You couldn't find the answer here?

 - Locking tuners are often more expensive than non-locking tuners.
 But you get the locking function

-- locking tuners are often heavier than non-locking tuners.
+- Locking tuners are often heavier than non-locking tuners.
 However, this mass can also mean an increase in sustain.

-Learn more about our Monkey Locks - Locking Tuners
+Learn more about our Monkey Locks - Locking Tuners here

 Do locking tuners / clamping mechanisms only make sense with tremolo / vibrato guitars?